 Weaning From Breastmilk to Bottle Feeding

 Transitioning from breast to bottle may take time but it will eventually happen.
 Here are a few tips which are sure to make weaning less traumatic and stressful for both mother and baby:

-- Start with the feed that baby least enjoys, like mid-morning or mid-afternoon, and substitute a bottle for the breast once in a day, to help baby get used to it.
+- Start with the feed that the baby enjoys the least, like mid-morning or mid-afternoon, and substitute a bottle for the breast once in a day, to help the baby get used to it.

-- Save their favourite breastfeeds like early mornings and late nights for some snugly time together.
-It also helps if the person who is bottle-feeding isn’t mommy because when mother’s milk is readily available, the baby might refuse the bottle.
+- Save your baby’s favourite breastfeeds, like early mornings and late nights, for some snugly time together.
+It also helps if the person who is bottle-feeding isn’t the mother because when mother’s milk is readily available, the baby might refuse the bottle.

 - Pain and engorgement are unavoidable when you start weaning the baby.
-Your breasts produce milk on a demand-supply basis, ant it will take time for your body to get into sync.
+Your breasts produce milk on a demand-supply basis, and it will take time for your body to get in sync.
 Express some milk to reduce the engorgement, but don’t empty your breasts, as this will send a signal to the body to make more milk.

-Is It Ok to Store Feed in Fridge for Later Use?
+Is It Alright to Store Feed in the Fridge for Later Use?